cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 Data has Inertia
 ---

-One of the competitive advantages of Hadoop is that cheap, commodity hardware and a powerful distributed computing environment makes Hadoop a pretty nice, cozy place for your data.
+One of the competitive advantages of Hadoop is that inexpensive, commodity hardware and a powerful distributed computing environment makes Hadoop a pretty nice, cozy place for your data.
 This all looks great on paper and in architecture slides.
 The challenge, however, is actually getting